Last Updated on July 22, 2022

 Some crypto exchanges stick to the most prominent cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Stellar (XLM), and Bitcoin Cash (BCH) because their demand is always on the rise or at least stable and liquid enough.
 Other platforms, on the other hand, support up to 200 crypto assets, stablecoins, and DeFi tokens (e.g. ERC-20 tokens).

-A lot of crypto traders only focus on deposit and transaction fees when trying to determine whether the exchange is cheap or not.
+Trading Fees: A lot of crypto traders only focus on deposit and transaction fees when trying to determine whether the exchange is cheap or not.
 However, you should also take into account withdrawal fees and spreads, i.e. the difference between the buy and the sell price.
-Most platforms keep spreads a secret and display the final price without informing the traders that it’s actually higher than the market rate.

-This category refers to limits such as the minimum or maximum amount of funds you can deposit into your account to purchase cryptocurrency or the minimum/maximum amount of cryptocurrency you can buy/sell per day.
+Limits: This category refers to limits such as the minimum or maximum amount of funds you can deposit into your account to purchase cryptocurrency or the minimum/maximum amount of cryptocurrency you can buy/sell per day.
 Most exchanges also have a limit on daily and monthly withdrawals based on your level of verification.
-For instance, on Binance, if you don’t verify your account, you’ll only be able to withdraw 2 BTC per day.

-Some exchanges offer discounted fees to traders who own their native cryptocurrency.
-Take Binance, for example.
-If you pay the fees in BNB (the platform’s native token), they give you a 25% discount!
+Loyalty Programs and Discounts: Some exchanges offer discounted fees to traders who own their native cryptocurrency.
 Also, most trading platforms use a scaled fee structure that rewards high-volume traders with lower trading fees.

 Another way to gain access to discounts and VIP services is to join a loyalty program hosted by the exchange or get a referral link.
-There are also platforms that share a percentage of their daily trading fees with loyal customers.
+One example is our Swyftx referral code, which gets you $20 of free BTC.

 They require all new users to verify their identity by completing a Know Your Customer (KYC) check and providing the following information: full name and address, phone number and email address, a scanned copy of an ID, and sometimes even a bank statement.